rennydayo/ucsb-cs24-w18.github.io/_lab/lab02.md

 * Effectively use g++ from the command line
 * Create and use a simple Makefile
 * Use basic gdb commands to debug a program

+Please note that this lab was updated on Jan 29 at 12:14 am.
+If you completed the lab before, note that the gdb exercise has changed.
+You must redo it.

 # Step by Step Instructions